 Errors occur in medicine.
 Yet many of these errors could be prevented.
 In fact, the National Quality Forum has found that certain errors should always be preventable.
 These errors are called "Never Events."
-Such events simply should not happen - never, not to anyone.
+Such events simply should never happen to anyone, ever.

-"Never Events" take a significant human and financial toll.
 Each year in the United States, more than two million healthcare-acquired conditions are responsible for 90,000 deaths and $5.7 billion in added healthcare costs.
 Costs associated with other medical harm - including healthcare expenses, lost work productivity, lost income, and disability - have been estimated as high as $29 billion per year.
-These statistics illustrate an urgent need to seek to improve patient safety.
-The following healthcare incidents are just some of the healthcare events that should NEVER happen:
+These statistics illustrate an urgent need to improve patient safety.
+The following incidents are just some of the healthcare events that should NEVER happen:

-- Surgery or other invasive procedure performed on the wrong patient or site;
+- Invasive procedure/surgery performed on the wrong patient or site

-- Unintended retention of a foreign object in a patient after surgery or other invasive procedure;
+- Unintended retention of a foreign object in a patient after an invasive procedure/surgery

-- Patient death or serious injury associated with the use of contaminated drugs, devices, or biologics provided by the healthcare setting;
+- Patient death or serious injury associated with the use of contaminated drugs, devices or remedies provided within the healthcare setting

-- Patient or staff death or serious injury associated with a burn incurred from any source in the course of a patient care process in a healthcare setting.
+- Patient or staff death or serious injury associated with a burn incurred from any source in the patient care process within a healthcare setting

 Twenty-six states and the District of Columbia have enacted reporting systems to help healthcare providers identify and learn from serious reportable events.
-Some states take "Never Events" seriously by having an open dialogue of how medical errors can be preventable.
 Unfortunately, Missouri does not require healthcare providers to self-report "Never Events."
-There is no open dialogue in our state.
-In fact, in 2011, the Missouri Board of Healing Arts reported only 10 total healthcare providers who were disciplined by the Board for careless and negligent care.
+In 2011, the Missouri Board of Healing Arts reported only 10 total healthcare providers who were disciplined by the Board for careless and negligent care.